-The ACTING SPEAKER (Kim O'Keeffe): I ask the member to come back to the bill and please not reflect on the former member that was on their feet in a disrespectful manner.
-Thank you.
-Could you please come back to the bill.
+The ACTING SPEAKER (Kim O'Keeffe): I ask the member to come back to the bill and not reflect on the former member that was on their feet in a disrespectful manner.

 Michaela SETTLE: May I seek some guidance from the Speaker?
 I do not believe I was speaking disrespectfully at all; I was responding to a comment made.
 Could I have some guidance on this, because I do not believe it is a point of order.